YeWenjia/TypedDirectedGradualTypingWithBlame/README.md

 | Lemma 5.8   | DGG(casting)          | criteria.v      | tdynamic\_guarantee       |
 | Theorem 5.5 | DGG                   | criteria.v      | dynamic\_guarantee        |
 | Theorem 5.6 | DGG                   | criteria.v      | DGG                       |

+## Proof Structure

+- `\Bg/coq` directory contains the definition and proofs of \B and \Bg
+- `\Bg(label)/coq` directory contains the definition and proofs of \B with blame labels and \Bg with blame labels
+- `\E/coq` directory contains the definition and proofs of \e
+- `\Bg/coq/syntax_ott.v` contains the locally nameless definitions of \Bg.
+- `\Bg/coq/syntaxb_ott.v` contains the locally nameless definitions of \B.
+- `\Bg(label)/coq/syntax_ott.v` contains the locally nameless definitions of \Bg with blame labels.
+- `\Bg(label)/coq/syntaxb_ott.v` contains the locally nameless definitions of \B with blame labels.
+- `\E/coq/syntax_ott.v` contains the locally nameless definitions of \Bg.
+- `rules_inf.v` and `rulesb_inf.v` contains the `lngen` generated code.
+- `Infrastructure.v` contains the type systems of the calculi and some lemmas.
+- `Infrastructure_b.v` contains the type systems of the blame calculi and some lemmas.
+- `Deterministic.v` contains the proofs of the determinism property.
+- `Typing.v` contains the proofs of some typing lemmas.
+- `Typing_b.v` contains the proofs of some blame calculus typing lemmas.
+- `ttyping.v` contains the proofs of some elaboration typing lemmas.
+- `criteria.v` contains the proofs of gradual guarantee theorem.
+- `Type_Safety.v` contains the proofs of the type preservation and progress properties.
+- `\Bg/coq/soundness.v` contains the proofs of the soundness theorem with respect to blame calculus without blame label.
+- `\Bg/coq/soundness_blame.v` contains the proofs of the soundness theorem with respect to blame calculus without blame label.
+- `\Bg(label)/coq/soundness_completeness.v` contains the proofs of the soundness and completeness theorems with respect to blame calculus with  blame   label.
+- `\Bg(label)/coq/soundness_completeness_blame.v` contains the proofs of the soundness and completeness theorems with respect to blame calculus with blame label.
+- `\Bg(label)/coq/safe_theorem.v` contains the proofs of blame theorems.